MarkFang0093/HCI-class-project/README.md

 # HCI-class-project
-Below are the codes and relevant files for CS639 Manitowac group
+Below are the codes and relevant files for CS639 Manitowoc group

 ## Built With